yorgomoubayed/comparative-genomics/ReadME.md

 ### 7. Genome signatures

 #### 7.1.
 Create a table with the ratios of dinucleotides frequencies for each genome (observed/expected)
-* The expected dinucleotides frequencies were determined by:
+* The dinucleotides frequencies were determined by:
     * generating random genomes through **shuffleseq**.
 All random genomes are stored in the random directory.
     * **compseq** to calculate it for the observed and expected genomes.
+    * generating random genomes through **shuffleseq**.
+All random genomes are stored in the random directory.

 * The observed/expected ratio was calculated using the **ratio_obsexp.py** script.

 #### 7.2.
 Create table of the cumulative frequency of the codon usage (RSCU) for each genome